TJVass/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/secure-analytical-workspaces.md

 The menu item is now associated with the availability of the Power BI Embedded service.
 If the service is unavailable, the links for the menu items will be removed from the application.

-## Help secure analytical workspaces and reports by company
+## Secure analytical workspaces and reports by company
 Power BI workspaces and reports can be secured by company (for example, **DataAreaID** value).
 Application solutions must apply the following steps for company-level security in analytical workspaces and reports.

 In this scenario, the workspaces and reports that the sales manager from Contoso USA sees are limited to data that is related to Contoso USA.
 The report viewer must not have access to data that associated with any other company, unless the company context is changed.